 Visa waiver countries and territories

-If you have a passport from a country or territory on the visa waiver list, you can travel to New Zealand without a visa - but you need to get a New Zealand Electronic Travel Authority (NZeTA) first.
+New Zealand has visa waiver agreements countries and jurisdictions to recognise long-standing relationships.
+If you have a passport from a country or territory on the visa waiver list on this page, you can travel to New Zealand without a visa - but you need to get a New Zealand Electronic Travel Authority (NZeTA) first.

 List of visa waiver countries and territories